mariusavram91/bike-shop/README.md

 Backend:

-- [ ] Define a SQLModel schema for products, parts, and prices.
+- [x] Define a SQLModel schema for products, parts, and prices.
 Should differenciate if the product is customisable or not.
-- [ ] Implement APIs for retrieving products and their parts/variants.
+- [x] Implement APIs for retrieving products and their parts/variants.
-- [ ] Implement pagination and filtering for products.
+- [ ] Implement pagination for products.
-- [ ] Add tests and allow CORS for frontend.
+- [x] Add tests and allow CORS for frontend.

 Frontend: